 Non-invasive therapies use medication.
 Anti-inflammatory medications, such as ibuprofen, can help reduce the pain.
 So can medications that control hormones, such as birth control pills.

 Severe cases may require invasive surgery, in which the doctor treats the endometriosis by removing or burning off lesions and scar tissue.

-While endometriosis can’t be prevented completely, you can reduce your chances of developing it by lowering the levels of the estrogen hormone in your body.
+Unfortunately, endometriosis can’t be prevented, but research suggests that you may be able to reduce your chances of developing it by lowering the levels of the estrogen hormone in your body.

 You can lower estrogen levels by: